 Jameson was referred to us by my son's school as a great math tutor.
 I ended up hiring him for both of my sons.
 He was a great communicator, always came prepared and it was the first time my sons didn't complain about tutoring.
 I'd highly recommend him.

-Typically, I begin by meeting with the student and his/her parent(s) to discuss two things:
+Before matching new students to one of our qualified tutors, we begin by meeting with the student and his/her parent(s) to discuss two things:

-I'd say think through these three questions:
+I'd advise thinking through these three questions:

 1. What do I want to have accomplished by the third session (or the third week of school)?
 (This will give you an idea of your immediate goals).